roger-/flightdata/README.md

+# Notice

+This is currently broken due to an API change (see issue #1).
+Hopefully I or someone else will get around to updating it soon.

+---

 A Python library to download data from [flightradar24.com](http://www.flightradar24.com/).

 Supports downloading both archived ("playback") as well as "real-time" data, and can convert